Challenges faced by media companies in transition.

 Resistance and anxiety

-Loss of creativity: Many fear that an excessive focus on data will limit creativity and journalistic instinct.
-Especially with the rise of AI solutions and the ease of generating analytical insights.
+- Loss of creativity: Many fear that an excessive focus on data will limit creativity and journalistic instinct.

-Time spent: Learning new tools and analyzing data requires time and resources that many employees lack or are not open to develop into.
+- Time spent: Learning new tools and analyzing data requires time and resources that many employees lack.

 Leadership role

-Role model function: Managers must act as role models and actively communicate and live the importance of data for corporate success.
-Show don´t tell, so that colleagues and the organization can experience it first hand.
+- Role model function: Managers must act as role models and actively communicate the importance of data for corporate success.

-Trainings and workshops: Regular training and workshops can help raise awareness of the benefits of a data-driven culture.
-What is in it for me as a employee and user of data?
+- Trainings and workshops: Regular training and workshops can help raise awareness of the benefits of a data-driven culture.

 Incentives and recognition

-Incentive systems: Performance-based incentive systems that reward the use of data can increase motivation.
-Showcase and promote early adopter and promote their efforts.
+- Incentive systems: Performance-based incentive systems that reward the use of data can increase motivation.

 2. Overcoming data silos